ADVOCATING FOR

 The changes proposed in HB 147 reflect a scope of practice that is being practiced safely and effectively by naturopathic doctors in many other states around the country.
 Given our unique healthcare challenges in Alaska, we should be leading the charge in pursuing policies which provide consumers with more options and greater access to affordable care.

-I have been receiving care from a naturopathic doctor and my experience has been [insert personal experience here]
+PATIENTS: I have been receiving care from a naturopathic doctor and my experience has been [insert personal experience here]

 Thank you in advance for your support of HB 147, and for taking one step toward better healthcare in our great state.